Bruno-Falcao/kotlin-retrofit-marvelApi/README.md

-# Consuming the Marvel API to get some information about comics
+# Consuming the Marvel API to get comic informations